-The Office for Disarmament Affairs organized, in 2007, two meetings of a group of experts with the participation of representatives of a number of relevant international organizations.
-The group discussed the update of the 1989 Guidelines and Procedures.
-It decided to leave the main document from 1989 unaltered and recognized that a broad review process would necessarily entail the direct involvement of Member States.
-The group prepared revisions of the Appendices associated with the guidelines and procedures, in particular taking into account the developments in the biological area.
+The Office for Disarmament Affairs (UNODA) organized, in 2007, a group of experts to discuss an update of the 1989 Guidelines and Procedures.
+Recognizing that a broad review process would necessarily entail the direct involvement of Member States, the group prepared updates to the Appendices associated with the guidelines and procedures, in particular taking into account the developments in the biological area.
 The updated Appendices focus on relevant technical biological aspects of investigation of alleged use.

 With respect to chemical weapons, the Organisation for the Prohibition of Chemical Weapons (OPCW) was established in 1997 to implement the Chemical Weapons Convention (CWC).
 Since then, the OPCW is responsible for investigations of alleged use of chemical weapons, except for investigations related to countries that are not a party to the Convention.
 In such cases, the Secretary-General should cooperate with the organs provided for in the CWC in carrying out investigations in accordance with the Guidelines and Procedures for the UNSGM (A/44/561) and the relevant provisions of the CWC.

 For the Biological Weapons Convention (BWC), there is no equivalent implementing agency, and thus the UNSGM, which is distinct and independent from the BWC, is the only international mechanism to investigate the alleged use of biological weapons.
 As such, UNODA’s efforts in recent years to strengthen the readiness of the UNSGM have focused on biological weapons events.